 The third-generation network will concentrate on the service quality, system capacity; and personal and terminal mobility issues.
 The system capacity will be improved by using smaller cells and the reuse of frequency channels in a geographically ordered fashion.
 A third-generation network will use different cell structures according to the operational environment.
 Cell structures will range from conventional macro-cells to indoor pico-cells.
 In particular, micro-cells with low transmission power will be widely deployed in urban areas, while other cell structures will be used according to the environment to provide ubiquitous coverage.
 It is expected that the cost of base station equipment for micro-cells will be significantly reduced because of the elimination of costly high-power amplifiers and the economies of scale in micro-cell base station manufacturing.
-Nevertheless, the system's cost will still play a dominating role in the design of the net- work infrastructure because more micro-cellular base stations will be required to provide adequate radio coverage.
-Micro-cells with a radius less than 1,000 m will be used extensively to provide coverage in metropolitan areas.
+Nevertheless, the system's cost will still play a dominating role in the design of the net- work infrastructure because more micro-cells with a radius less than 1,000 m will be used extensively to provide coverage in metropolitan areas.
 Micro-cell base